-So we’re thrilled to release your new shareholder dashboard.
+So we’re thrilled to release our new My Equity page.

 Its detailed and dynamic features will help you fully understand your shareholding, visualise its potential value, and see what you could be taking home.

-But before you start searching for that dream Aston Martin, here’s how your dashboard works…
+But before you start searching for that dream Aston Martin, here’s how your My Equity page works…

 Understanding the graph and growth calculator